 Some aquarists note that males have slightly broader pectoral fins than females but the difference is very minor and unreliable.
-When ripe with eggs females swell noticeably and the thin skin of their bellies may turn slightly green from the eggs within.
+When ripe with eggs female Kuhli Loaches swell noticeably and the thin skin of their bellies may turn slightly green from the eggs within.

 Kuhli Loaches are group spawners much like Dwarf Otos.
-Once a female is ready to lay her eggs as many males as possible crowd her, attempting to fertilize the eggs the moment she releases them.
+Once a female is ready to lay her eggs as many males as possible crowd her in the breeding tank.
+Each one attempts to fertilize the eggs the moment she releases them.

 Creating a Breeding Environment

-You’ll want to offer plenty of rich frozen and live foods like Daphnia and Bloodworms alongside prepared options.
+You’ll want to offer plenty of rich frozen and live fish food like daphnia and bloodworms alongside prepared options.
 Tubifex are especially high in fat and help females create healthy eggs.

-A sand, soil, or peat-rich substrate also goes a long way in creating a Kuhli Loach paradise that they’re certain to breed in.
+Sand, soil, or peat-rich substrates also goes a long way in creating a Kuhli Loach paradise that they’re certain to breed in.
 Keep temperatures at the higher end of their range (80-84F) and pH and hardness as low as possible.